rx-modules/awesome-beet/README.md

 - [pigstep](https://github.com/vberlier/pigstep) - A beet plugin for importing Note Block Studio songs into Minecraft.
 - [babelbox](https://github.com/OrangeUtan/babelbox) - Write your language files as .csv to easily generate your translations, usable as a beet plugin.
 - [mc-anitexgen](https://github.com/OrangeUtan/mcanitexgen) - An animated texture generator for minecraft, usable as a beet plugin.
+- [integrity](https://github.com/thewii/integrity) - A development toolkit for the bolt environment.

 ## Tools